Indigenous Tuition Initiative

 You are not required to live on a reserve to qualify for this grant.

 Yes.
-Once your band confirms your membership, you can receive the Indigenous Tuition Grant through all the years of your undergraduate, professional, or graduate program.
+Once your band confirms your membership, if you are eligible, you can receive the Indigenous Tuition Grant through all the years of your undergraduate, professional, or graduate program.

 If you change your program of study, you may need to reapply for the Indigenous Tuition Grant.
 We will need to confirm that your new program of study is approved for OSAP.